-As part of the Halifax Common Master Plan, a new outdoor aquatic facility is being constructed on the Halifax Common in partnership with Marco Group and other leading partners.
+As part of the Halifax Common Master Plan, the new outdoor aquatic facility was constructed on the Halifax Common in partnership with Marco Group and other leading partners.

-Once complete, the Aquatics Facility will include a 13,500 square foot pool with capacity for 450 people, a new playground, and a year-round pavilion with a community room, kitchenette, and modular stage for performers.
-It is anticipated the new facility will be open to the public in summer 2023.
+Now open to the public, the Aquatics Facility includes a 13,500 square foot pool with capacity for 300 people, a new playground and a year-round pavilion with a community room, kitchenette and modular stage for performers.

 Key features of the revitalized space